ngntrgduc/codewars-unfollow/README.md

 # codewars-unfollow
-Unfollow all of your allies on Codewars
+Unfollow all of your allies/following on Codewars

 # How to use
 1. Clone this repository